 In the End…

-So this Labor Day weekend, grab yourself a whole leg of American lamb and some firewood to do this Herb Marinated Hanging Leg of Lamb.
+So this Labor Day weekend, grab yourself a whole leg of American lamb and some firewood to do this Herb Marinated Hanging Leg of Lamb or try our smoked leg of lamb recipe.
 Maybe you are interested in doing two?
 Try my first recipe for Hanging Leg of Lamb while you are at it.
 Enjoy!

 This article does contain affiliate links to products that we personally use and support.
 Purchasing an affiliate product does make us a small commission at no cost to you.
 This helps us continue creating for our website.
 All words and opinions are our own, and we appreciate your support!